eclipse-sumo/sumo/docs/web/docs/Tutorials/port.md

 ```

 ### Create a demand file
-First, we need some adaptions to the vTypes to add the nessesary capacities to load enough containers and persons.
+First, we need some adaptions to the vTypes to add the necessary capacities to load enough containers and persons.
 Create a file and add the following definitions for the vTypes:
 ```xml
 <vType id="type_ship" vClass="ship" containerCapacity="25" personCapacity="20"/>
 <vType id="type_train" vClass="rail" containerCapacity="15"/>